adaptui/react/docs/code-base-overview.md

 # Codebase Overview

-_Proceed if you are interested in contributing to renderless-component's codebase_
+_Proceed if you are interested in contributing to AdaptUI React component's codebase_

 Let's get a basic overview of our codebase and how our code is stuctured.